marzer/soagen/docs/pages/intro.md

 We no longer have the benefit of the strongly-typed `std::vector<entity>::iterator` (or even just the ability to take a pointer, `entity*`), so any time we need to store an association between a specific entity and some other thing, it needs to be done via an index (e.g. `size_t`).
-This is much more error-prone; it's all-too-easy easy to accidentally treat an index into one collection as an index into another.
+This is much more error-prone; it's all-too-easy to accidentally treat an index into one collection as an index into another.

 Using a 'strong type' library (like